canro91/canro91.github.io/_posts/2021-07-05-UnitTestingBestPractices.md

 **Use factory methods** to reduce complex Arrange scenarios.

-**Make your scenario under test and test values extremely obvious.** Don't make developers to decode your tests.
+**Make your scenario under test and test values extremely obvious.** Don't make developers decode your tests.
 Create constants for common test data and expected values.

 **Use object mothers to create input test values.** Have a factory method or property holding a ready-to-use input object.
 Then, change what you need to match the scenario under test.